AlexIndiex/WaveRiftNoobGuides/README.md

 ## 30fps TOTK on YuzuEA/Suyu for SteamDeck:

-- Requirements: keys and firmware 16.0.3 from your switch, TOTK and update 1.2.0 ROMs, EmuDeck, and mods.
+- Requirements: keys and firmware 16.0.3 or newer from your switch, base game and update 1.2.0, EmuDeck, and mods.

-- Step 1: Go into desktop mode, install Suyu with EmuDeck (if you want Yuzu EA, use the Citrus folders).
+- Step 1: Go into desktop mode, install Suyu with EmuDeck (if you want Yuzu EA, use the Citrus folder from this repository).

 - Step 2: Move the keys and firmware inside `~/Emulation/bios/suyu/` or `~/Emulation/bios/yuzu/` if you prefer it.